namuan/trex-trader/README.md

 ### Configuration

-Copy env.cfg.sample file to env.cfg and configure appropriate values Values set for each configuration item should be without quotes.
+Copy env.cfg.sample file to env.cfg and configure appropriate values.

-Important:
+Values set for each configuration item should be without quotes.

-Please make sure that you DON'T give withdrawal permission to the API Key generated from Bittrex.
+*_Important:_ Please make sure that you DON'T give withdrawal permission to the API Key generated from Bittrex.*

 |Configuration Key | Notes  |
 |---|---|